nbyouri/dotfiles/termite/readme.md

-#Termite on Mac OS X:
+#Termite on Mac OS X: (tested on 10.8.3)

-##First, you have to install vte:
+##First, you have to install the patched vte:

 ###Dependencies:
 - gtk3